-Two Bengaluru College Students Pedal 3,200 Kms To Pay Homage To Martyrs At Kargil War Memorial
+Two Bengaluru college students pedal 3,200 kms to pay homage to martyrs at Kargil war memorial

 The war saw Indian armed forces fight in the most challenging terrains amid harsh weather conditions in Drass, Kargil and Batalik sectors.

 Kargil Vijay Diwas is observed to mark India’s victory over Pakistan.
-(AGENCIES)

-Two Bengaluru College Students Pedal 3,200 Kms To Pay Homage To Martyrs At Kargil War Memorial
+(PTI)

-DRAS (Ladakh), Aug 2: Navigating through flood-affected areas during monsoon and battling typhoid, two college students from Bengaluru pedalled for more than 60 days covering 3,200 km to pay homage to the martyrs at the war memorial here on the 24th Kargil Vijay Diwas.
+Two Bengaluru college students pedal 3,200 kms to pay homage to martyrs at Kargil war memorial